travis-ci/docs-travis-ci-com/user/languages/android.md

 in your `.travis.yml` file, your project will be built in the Android environment which provides [Android SDK Tools](http://developer.android.com/tools/sdk/tools-notes.html) 23.0.2 (July 2014).

-An example of `.travis.yml` file for Android projects would look like this:
+Here is an example `.travis.yml` for an Android project:

     language: android
     android: